wheerdam/linuxjoy/README.md

 ## Other Platforms

-LinuxJoystick has a native library interface and a Windows implementation to access Xbox controllers has been written.
-The JoyFactory class hides the native implementation which allows your Java programs that use LinuxJoystick to be, at least ostensibly, a cross-platform program (no different codepaths for different platforms).
+LinuxJoystick has a native library interface and a Windows implementation to access Xbox controllers.
+The `JoyFactory` class hides the native implementation which allows your Java programs that use LinuxJoystick to be, at least ostensibly, a cross-platform program (no different codepaths for different platforms).

-Note: the poll() function of the native library is non-blocking and will return immediately.
+Note: the `poll()` function of the native library is non-blocking and will return immediately.
 As long as your Java program uses the polling thread, this should be a minor issue other than an increase in CPU usage.

 The native library development files are in the `LinuxJoystick/native` directory. `org_bbi_linuxjoy_NoJoy.h` is the header that has the JNI function signatures of the Java native functions. `winxinput.cpp` is the C++ source that implements this interface and uses Windows XInput API to access the game controllers.
 A Visual Studio 2015 solution is provided in `LinuxJoystick/native/njnative` to build the `njnative.dll` Windows library.